charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 ## Configure Git {#configure}

+Git is probably already installed on your system.
+To confirm that it is installed, type **git**.
+If you get an error, then the likely solution is to install Git.
+Do it like this:

+	sudo apt-get install git

 After installing Git, there are few steps you need to take to set it up.
 It is perhaps simplest to get these chores out of the way at the very start.
-Your goals will be to tell Git:
+Your goals will be to tell Git your:

-- Your username
+- username
-- Your email address
+- email address
-- Your preferred style to use when pushing data to the cloud.
+- preferred style to use when pushing data to the cloud.

-Issue these commands, editing as appropriate:
+Issue the following commands, editing as appropriate:

 ```
 git config --global user.name "charlie at school"